 Here are some more Opuntia cactus in what

-“stop” sign.
+is called the Palo Santa Forest.
+Note the two marine iguanas on the rocks above the little white “stop” sign.
 These stop’s were all along the trails to prevent tourists from

 trampling the environment.
 One can only go on the wild islands (those with no